blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 		- Individual self is both different and not different from Brahman
 		- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more, as that is Brahman's natural state
 		- **Sub-denominations:**
 			- 6.2.1.
-Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Difference and Oneness in the Natural State)
+Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Dual and Non-Dual / Difference and Oneness in the Natural State)
 				- By Nimbarkacharya
 				- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
 				- Both Oneness and Difference are equal, because that's Brahman's natural state